7ing/go-flow/README.md

 ## How-To

-> Note: this package requires **"golang.org/x/net/context"** package
+> Note: this package requires go version 1.7+.
+Or you need import **"golang.org/x/net/context"** package manually if using a lower version of golang.

-1st, define a flow net, together with a timeout duration
+<1> define a flow net, together with a timeout duration

 ```
 flow := NewFlowNet(1 * time.Millisecond)
 ```

-2nd, define a start node (must-have), a sink node (must-have), and several internal nodes (optional) Note that, all nodes must have a name tag.
-They are used by flow control.
+<2> define a super start node (must-have), a super sink node (must-have), and several internal nodes (optional)
+Note that, all nodes must have a unique name tag.
+They are used by the flow control.

 ```
 start := flow.InitStart("Start")